Last year, our Christmas tree came down on December 26. Technically, it came down a day earlier due to a tree malfunction, but we’ll get back to that.

 Does she tear each tree down, one by one, storing the ornaments for next year?

 I’ve seen it done.
 It’s amazing.
-I would be terrified to try it, but it works for her.
+I would be reluctant to try it, but it works for her.